Staff and Board

 JVP NATIONAL BOARD OF DIRECTORS 2013-14

-CINDY GREENBERG, BOARD VICE-CHAIR (Brooklyn, NY) is a new JVP member but longtime JVP supporter who got deeply involved with JVP through the organization's Moving Forward Process in 2008-2009.
+CINDY GREENBERG, VICE-CHAIR (Brooklyn) is a new JVP member but longtime JVP supporter who got deeply involved with JVP through the organization's Moving Forward Process in 2008-2009.
 She has over 20 years of experience working in the progressive and national Jewish communities and has traveled to Israel and Palestine twice.
-She is an independent consultant to non-profit organizations, specializing in organizational development, fundraising, and project management issues, and is proud to be the President of Kolot Chayeinu/Voices of Our Lives Congregation and a longtime member/leader of Jews for Racial & Economic Justice
+She is an independent consultant to non-profit organizations, specializing in organizational development, fundraising, and project management issues, and is proud to be the President of Kolot Chayeinu/Voices of Our Lives Congregation and a longtime member/leader of Jews for Racial & Economic Justice.

 DONNA NEVEL (New York, NY), a community psychologist and educator, coordinates the Participatory Action Research Center for Education Organizing (PARCEO) in partnership with the Educational Leadership Program at NYU Steinhardt, where she teaches PAR.
 She has been a long-time organizer for equity and racial justice in public education.
 She has been involved with Palestine/Israel peace and justice work since the 1970's and is also part of groups to challenge Islamophobia and anti-Arab racism.

-ELISHA BASKIN (Boston, MA), is an Jewish activist and scholar from Jerusalem currently located in Boston where she recently finished her graduate studies at Brandeis University and the Harvard Kennedy School of Government.
-Baskin was a conscientious objector and did alternative civil service at the Israeli section of Amnesty International and continued to work with a variety of social justice organizations such as Btselem, Assaf-Aid for Refugees and Asylum Seekers in Israel, Boycott for Within, Students for Justice in Palestine, United for a Fair Economy and more.
+ELISHA BASKIN (Boston, MA), is a Jewish activist and scholar from Jerusalem currently located in Boston where she recently finished her graduate studies at Brandeis University and the Harvard Kennedy School of Government.
+Baskin was a conscientious objector and did alternative civil service at the Israeli section of Amnesty International and continued to work with a variety of social justice organizations such as B’tselem, Assaf-Aid for Refugees and Asylum Seekers in Israel, Boycott for Within, Students for Justice in Palestine, United for a Fair Economy and more.
 Elisha currently works as a community organizer at SEIU local 615 as part of a the Jewish Organizing Initiative Network (JOIN) and is proud to be a JVP board member.